 A while back I wrote an article highlighting what I felt was important to know before deployment.
 That was at the beginning of my deployment, I’m now home and settled back in and wish to share another few points I picked up on that I wish I had known before I left.
 I hope this reaches even just one person who’s in that, “What do I do?” thought process.

 - Packing (Yes, again.)

-So, my last article on this topic I touched on packing, keep that in mind, but also consider some other tips coming up next.
+So, in my last article on this topic I touched on packing, keep that in mind, but also consider some other tips coming up next.

 First, pack as light as you can.
 Of course, that’s hard to say if you’re struggling to know what to pack.
 What I’m saying though is, seriously evaluate what you’re packing.
 Pack all the gear you’ve been told to, or seriously think you’ll need to have with you.
 As far as comfort items, keep that light.
 Family photos, a laptop or iPad (You don’t need both), and some other small items.
-If you can keep “comfort” items down to an assault bags worth of stuff, you’re doing.
+If you can keep “comfort” items down to an assault bag worth of stuff, you’re doing.